Hurts tell us about dark new single 'Voices': "We've gone back to the essence of who we are" | NME

 “I started to use blind therapy, where you where a blindfold to deprive yourself of sight for certain periods of time to stimulate your other senses,” he told NME.
 “You have to live as blind.
 It opens up your mind’s eye and you get a little more creative.
 You start for an hour, then build up to half a day, two days, and you come out the other end in a daze.
 It weirdly helped and got me back on track.

-“It’s been a strange time, because I spent the two weeks of lockdown living with an octopus in my house.
+“It’s been a strange time, because I spent the first two weeks of lockdown living with an octopus in my house.
 I’ve got a friend who does research on the consciousness and behaviour of octopuses and asked me if I would have one in my house so it could interact with a human being while the lab was shut, so I set one up in my living room next to my TV.
 It was called Arnold after Schwarzenegger because it was the strongest in the group.

 He went on: “It was fun and fascinating.
 I had to play games with it and feed it.
 So I had an isolation friend for two weeks before it went back to the lab and then we were just working after that.
 They’re extremely intelligent, they’re like aliens.
 They have some sort of sentience and consciousness that is sort of like our own.
 I didn’t see anyone else for two weeks, just me and Arnold the octopus.
 There was an intense bond I wouldn’t have developed otherwise.”